maxregnerklos/droidian-images-angelica/README.md

-Droidian on Xiaomi Redmi 7 (onclite)
+Droidian on Xiaomi Redmi 9C (angelica)
 ========

 Droidian is a GNU/Linux distribution based on top of Mobian, a Debian-based distribution for mobile devices.
 The goal of Droidian is to be able to run Mobian on Android phones.